-The person who proposed the motion
+The person who proposed the motion,

-A member who has not spoken yet to the motion
+A member who has not spoken yet to the motion,

-A member who seldom speaks to one who frequently addresses the assembly
+A member who seldom speaks to one who frequently addresses the assembly,

 Discussion must be confined to the question that is "before the house".

 The presiding officer takes the vote on the motion.
 Voting can be done by voice, show of hands or balloting.

 The presiding officer announces the result of the vote.

 The floor is now open and another motion can be proposed.

 Amending a MotionThe purpose of the "motion to amend" is to modify a motion that has already been presented in such a manner that it will be more satisfactory to the members.

 By addition or insertion--to add something to the motion which it did not contain.

 By elimination or by striking out--to subtract or eliminate something from a motion that was originally part of it.

 By substitution--this method is a combination of the first two methods, since in amending by substitution something is stricken and something is inserted in its place.
 The substitution portion may consist of a word, a phrase, a clause or an entirely new motion.

 An important principle to understand in connection with any form of the motion to amend is that an amendment "MAY BE HOSTILE, BUT IT MUST BE GERMANE."

 Hostile is meant opposed to the spirit and aim of the motion to which it is applied.

 Germane is meant having direct bearing upon the subject of the motion, that is, relevant or relating to it.

 An amendment may be opposed to the actual intent of the original motion and in fact, nullify it.
 But if it relates to the same subject matter, it is germane.

 Types of AmendmentsAmendment of the First Rank: an amendment to a motion.

 Amendment of the Second Rank: an amendment to the amendment.
 (The amendment to the amendment must modify and relate directly to the amendment and NOT to the main motion, otherwise it is OUT OF ORDER).

+NO AMENDMENT BEYOND THAT OF SECOND RANK IS POSSIBLE.
 It is never in order to propose more than one amendment of each rank at one time.
 If one desires to amend two separate and unrelated parts of a motion, this must be done by two amendments of the first rank and one must be voted upon before the other is proposed.
 It is possible, however, to have a motion, one amendment to the motion (amendment of the first rank), and one amendment to the amendment (amendment of the second rank) before the assembly at once.
 Until the amendment of the second rank has been voted upon, no other amendment of the second rank is in order.
 Until the amendment of the first rank has been voted upon, no other amendment of the first rank can be proposed.